 Do Most Clients Have A Misunderstanding Of What A Trial Actually Consists Of?

 Most of my clients are sophisticated to the point where they know what the trial consists of.
 People have watched different TV shows or movies that show what the trial is.
 They have a good idea as to what a big jury trial would look like, which is much different than most trials that you have in the state of Maryland.
 Most trials go quickly, and there are a few witnesses that are called.
 There are jury trials in the circuit court for a serious misdemeanor.
 Anything that has a potential of over 90 days in jail, you can request the jury trial for, or you can try it in front of the judge, either in the district or circuit court.

 Many people don’t really understand some of the proceedings in the trial as much such as their attorney does.
 But typically, I am able to advise my clients so they have a good understanding as to what is in front of them and what they are going to be facing if they take the case to trial.

 For more information on Criminal Trials In Maryland, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (301) 892-6007 today.
+Get the information and legal answers you are seeking talk Arnold F. Phillips by calling today.